Deltares/hydromt/examples/README.rst

 3 - Install HydroMT and the other python dependencies in a separate Python environment
 **************************************************************************************
-The last step is to install all the python dependencies required to run the notebooks, including of course hydromt.
+The last step is to install all the python dependencies required to run the notebooks, including HydroMT.
 All required dependencies can be found in the `environment.yml <https://github.com/Deltares/hydromt/blob/main/binder/environment.yml>`_ file.

 First navigate into the extracted ``hydromt`` folder (where the binder and examples folder are located).
 Create a new *hydromt* environment using the environment.yml file